German work visa: What you need to succeed

 • If you're a freelancer: provide financial proof that you can support your projects and have the required licences to practice your craft.

-• In both cases, if you're over 45, you must provide proof of adequate old-age pension provision.
+• In both cases, if you're over 45, you must provide proof a retirements plan.

 Both visas are valid for 3 years.